 2448.
 The world, in the aftermath of World Wars III, IV, and V, has been ravaged to the extreme, leaving precious few stable ecosystems in the 7 continents.
 Governments rose and fell, Europe was unstable, and the Asian powers had been virtually dissolved, while America was in the middle of a second Civil War, the New England Federation versus the reborn Confederate States of America.
-Washington DC laid in ruin, and New York City is a ghost city.
-The capitol of the Federation is New London, located on the borders of Vermont, New Hampshire, and Massachusetts.
+The capital of the Federation is New London, located on the borders of Vermont, New Hampshire, and Massachusetts.
 It was the largest and most populous city of the time period, formed in the wake of the Fourth World War.

 "Get back here, kid!"